Exeter-Diabetes/CPRD-Katie-SGLT2-HF/README.md

 ### Algorithm coding

-Code for implementing the QDiabetes-Heart Failure 2015 and QRISK2 2017 algorithms were adapted from the open source software available on their respective websites (QDHF: https://qdiabetes.org/index.php; QRISK2 no longer available) and are included in the [EHRBiomarkr R package](https://github.com/Exeter-Diabetes/EHRBiomarkr).
+Code for implementing the QDiabetes-Heart Failure 2015 and QRISK2 2017 algorithms was adapted from the open source software available on their respective websites (QDHF: https://qdiabetes.org/index.php; QRISK2 no longer available) and are included in the [EHRBiomarkr R package](https://github.com/Exeter-Diabetes/EHRBiomarkr).

 &nbsp;

 ### Implementation

+Those with biomarker values outside the range used by the online versions of the QDiabetes-Heart Failure 2015 and QRISK2 2017 calculators were excluded.
+The ranges were:
+*	QDHF:
+** Cholesterol:HDL ratio: missing or 1-11
+** HbA1c: 40-150 mmol/mol
+** SBP: missing or 70-210 mmHg
+** Age: 25-84 years
+** Also excluded if BMI<20 kg/m2 as very different from development cohort
+* QRISK2:
+** Cholesterol:HDL ratio: missing or 1-12
+** SBP: missing or 70-210 mmHg
+** Age: 25-84 years
+** Also exclude if BMI<20 kg/m2 as very different from development cohort

+&nbsp;

 ## Outcome variable definitions